Internship Stipend

 Complete an interview with internship site(s) by phone or in person; use existing resources (e.g., your career center, mentors, friends) to prepare and practice.

-Select internship site and let the supervisor know that he or she will receive an email with further instructions about completing the supervisor portion of the application to meet the May 10, 2023 deadline.
+Select an internship site and let the supervisor know that he or she will receive an email with further instructions about completing the supervisor portion of the application to meet the April 17, 2025 deadline.

 The Foundation will send out an email confirming receipt of the online application, so be sure to include your correct email address on the application.

-All applicants will be notified via email.
+All applicants will be notified via email by May 2, 2025.
 Included in the email will be any relevant materials regarding payment and other requirements.

-Stipend payments will be sent by the first week of June.
+Stipend payments will be sent by the first week of June via the method (electronic transfer or mailed check) that you selected in your application.

 Final Report and Supervisor Completion Form